maxisawesome/maxisawesome.github.io/references.md

 F1 - 2 * (Precision * Recall) / (Precision + Recall) - harmonic mean of precision and recall

+## i.e. vs e.g.
+I.e. stands for id est or 'that is' and is used to clarify the statement before it.
+E.g. means exempli gratia or 'for example. '

 <!-- ## Neural Nets
 Linear Algebra
 CNN math